Shakti-95/Data-and-Codes-for-Experimentally-Validated-Inverse-design-of-Multi-Property-Fe-Co-Ni-alloys/2-Imputation/README.md

 For each step, the values of performance metrics for each model are compiled and stored in excel files.

-``Results.ipnyb``: This jupyter notebook is used for comparing all the performance metrics' values of 12 different models used for the 8 different steps and generating the heat map (shown below).
+``9-Results.ipnyb``: This jupyter notebook is used for comparing all the performance metrics' values of 12 different models used for the 8 different steps and generating the heat map (shown below).

 ![Figure-5](https://user-images.githubusercontent.com/12556692/211747565-6d34bb5e-05fe-45e9-9d9e-9e73c24b8116.jpg)